 \subsection{Deformation mechanism}

-We suggest that illumination of some part of the bacterium surface causes the inhomogeneous distribution of dipole moments due to the polarization of some clusters and enhancement of their motion due to the induced inhomogeneous temperature distribution.
-These processes considerably increase the deformation of the surface.
-To comprehend the mechanism we consider the distribution of molecular dipoles proposed in Ref.\cite{Seul}.
-The problem is stated in a way that the dipole moments are directed perpendicular to the surface and involved in pairwise electrostatic dipole-dipole interaction.
-Since we aim to find such surface deformations that can lead to bacterium directional motion we consider only local bacterium surface deformations and just assume there is negligibly small polarization in bulk volume.
+The resulting inhomogeneous polarization distribution is associated with a change in the concentration and orientation of dipole moments that generates deformations of the microswimmer surface.
+To understand this process, we consider the distribution of molecular dipoles proposed in Ref.\cite{Seul}.
+Their moments are directed perpendicular to the surface and are involved in pairwise electrostatic dipole-dipole interaction.
+Since we aim to find such surface deformations that can lead to micro-swimmer directional motion, we consider only local ones and just assume there is a negligibly small polarization in the bulk volume.
 In the continuous approximation, the dipole-dipole interaction is given by an integral over a two-dimensional monolayer with the order parameter $c(\mathbf{r})$ that is the concentration of dipoles of polarized regions near the surface, i.e.,

 In the case of small variations of the concentration, the term with quadratic gradient and "stiffness" coefficient $b$ is given rise to by energy expenditure for surface formation in the lowest approximation order.
 Dipole distribution depends on the physical processes associated with the luminosity intensity $I$ and the value of the temperature gradient $\mathbf{\nabla }T$, i.e., $b = b(I,\mathbf{\nabla}T)$.
-In order to study the nonlinear effects we consider the coefficient $b = b(I, c(\mathbf{r}),\mathbf{\nabla}T)$ that depends on the dipole concentration.
-The importance of the latter will be discussed later.
-Moreover, instead of considering the far interaction of molecular dipoles, we study the deformation and bend of the surface similarly to \cite{Seul}.
-To describe this approach we write the interaction between the height profile relative to flat state $h(\mathbf{r})$ and local concentration $c(\mathbf{r})$ of polarized dipoles as given by
+To study the nonlinear effects, we need to consider the coefficient $b = b(I, c(\mathbf{r}),\mathbf{\nabla}T)$ that depends on the dipole concentration, and its importance will be discussed later.
+Instead of considering the far interaction of molecular dipoles, we study the deformation and bending of the surface similarly to Ref.\cite{Seul}.
+So, we write the interaction between the height profile relative to the flat state $h(\mathbf{r})$ and the local concentration $c(\mathbf{r})$ of polarized dipoles as given by